ArchipelagoMW/Archipelago/docs/tests.md

-# Archipelago Unit Testing API
+# Archipelago Unit Testing API Guide

 This document covers some of the generic tests available using Archipelago's unit testing system, as well as some basic steps on how to write your own.